Oneflow-Inc/DLPerf/README.md

 | 1        | 8                | 64                    | True | True           | True       | 13500000            | 12000000            |

 ### GPT
 Following figure shows the achieved floating-point operations per second for both OneFlow-GPT and Megatron-LM on a claster with 4 Nodes  (each equiped with 8x Tesla V100-SXM2-16GB GPUs and InfiniBand 100 Gb/sec ethernet connection).
 All results show that OneFlow-GPT has better performance than Megatron-LM under the same environment.
+Please find more detail in [DLPerf GPT Benchmark Test Report](reports/GPT/dlperf_gpt_test_report_210512.md).

 ![flops](http://oneflow-public.oss-cn-beijing.aliyuncs.com/images/DLPerf/GPT/of_mlm_flops.png)